neurodata/neurodata.io/content/about/agreements.md

 > I commit to seeking, gathering, appreciating, and learning from feedback.
 I commit to authentically and consciously offer feedback.

 The model for feedback we use is the Conscious Leadership Group's [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1).
 It is often best practice to provide such feedback in private.
 Feedback for Jovo can be provided directly in the #jovofeedback Slack channel, the [anonymous feedback form](https://forms.gle/6CZDgEHKuUhWh8Su7), or by scheduling a [one-on-one meeting]((https://calendly.com/joshuav)) with Jovo (the preferred format).
+For feedback on work such as writing or code, lab members should regularly post their work in the #feedback Slack channel.
+Further, everyone should strive to also give feedback to other lab members at approximately the same rate.

 #### Accountability